NJ (908) 688-5577

 Research has shown patients who are overweight may develop heel pain.
 This may be a result of the excess pressure that is exerted on the heel, and may lead to the uncomfortable condition known as plantar fasciitis.
 Practicing consistent exercise is often recommended to lose additional weight, and this may be difficult to accomplish if chronic heel pain is present.
 There may be other types of heel pain that can develop as a result of being obese.
 These may include flat feet, bunions, or certain types of arthritis.
 If you are overweight, and have chronic foot pain, it is strongly suggested that you seek the counsel of a podiatrist who can properly assist you in treating any foot pain you may have.

 The more you weigh, the harder your feet must work to support your body.
-If you’re an obese individual and are concerned about your feet, contact one of our podiatrists from Advanced Podiatry.
+If you’re an obese individual and are concerned about your feet, contact Glenn Davison, DPM from Advanced Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Obesity and Your Feet